almeida-l/openai-telegram-bot/README.md

 # openai-telegram-bot
-Simple bot that response using OpenAI API.
+Simple bot that responds using OpenAI API.
 This code was written for personal use.